jundalisay/superb/content/en/material/principles/intro/chapter-04.md

 ## Push!

 These identities push each other to preserve their identity while innumerable qosts are created.
+This preservation is caused by [the Law of Conservation of Idea](/superphysics/principles/chapter-03), a concept not present in Physics nor Science.

 This pushing is based on the existential principle to preserve the discreteness of identity.
 This principle* then leads to:
 - the law of conservation of mass
 - the law of conservation of energy